 Napkins?
 97 cents.

 Bag of balloons?
 97 cents.

 Hot air to fill balloons?
-Free thanks to the hubs.
+Free thanks to my husband.

 He’s got a lot to spare.